 The Company leases office space in Puerto Rico under a non-cancellable operating lease which commenced in September 2023 and expires August 2026.
 Prior to this lease, the Company held a short-term lease, therefore the Company recorded an initial right-of-use ("ROU") asset and lease liability upon signing the new lease agreement.
-Lease expense for the three months ended March 31, 2024 amounted to \$39.5 thousand.
+Lease expense for the three and six months ended June 30, 2024 amounted to \$39.5 thousand and \$79.0 thousand.

 In addition, the Company rents office space from the Law Firm, which is on a month-to-month basis and therefore is not included within the ROU Asset and Lease liability nor in the future minimum lease payments below.
-Short-term rent expense for the three months ended March 31, 2024 and 2023 was \$0.5 million and \$0.3 million, respectively.
+In July 2024, the Law Firm's lease expired and the Law Firm moved to a new location; as a result, the Company moved its corporate headquarters to the Law Firm's new location under a new lease, which is also on a month-to-month basis.
+Short-term rent expense for the three and six months ended June 30, 2024 and 2023 was \$0.2 million and \$0.7 million, and \$0.3 million and \$0.6 million, respectively.

-As of March 31, 2024, the weighted-average lease term and weighted-average discount rate were 2.4 years and 15.31%, respectively.
+As of June 30, 2024, the weighted-average lease term and weighted-average discount rate were 2.2 years and 15.31%, respectively.